Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Excluded Models

 The mT5 model, although a multilingual transformer \cite{xue2021mt5massivelymultilingualpretrained}, generated only sentinel tokens when applied to non-English tasks without fine-tuning.
 Figure \ref{fig:mt5_token} depicts sentinel tokens as the model output for requested text in non-English languages.
 This issue, as shown in Figure \ref{fig:mt5_token}, made it unsuitable for further analysis.

-\subsection{Aya Model}
+\subsection{Aya 101 Model}

-Despite claims of superior multilingual performance \cite{ustun2024ayamodelinstructionfinetuned}, the Aya model frequently ignored language instructions, producing outputs in English, as seen in Figure \ref{fig:aya_english_repetition}.
+Despite claims of superior multilingual performance \cite{ustun2024ayamodelinstructionfinetuned}, Aya model frequently ignored language instructions, producing outputs in English, as seen in Figure \ref{fig:aya_english_repetition}.
 Figure \ref{fig:aya_english_repetition} shows an example of the Aya model generating English text, regardless of explicit instructions to generate text in Hindi.
-Furthermore, there is repeated texts, indicating the repetition penalty is disregarded.
-Furthermore, it failed to manage token repetition and had high inference times of over 18 hours for 144 generations in only two prompting methods, which made it impractical for large-scale data generation in multiple languages.
-This inefficiency, particularly with higher-resource languages like Hindi, led to its exclusion from further analysis, as low-resource languages were projected to utilize more compute time.
+Additionally, there is repeated texts, indicating the repetition penalty is disregarded.
+Furthermore, it failed to manage token repetition and had high inference times of over 18 hours for 144 generations in only two prompting methods while not adhering to instructions, which made it impractical for large-scale data generation in multiple languages.
+This inefficiency, particularly with higher-resource languages like Hindi, led to its exclusion from further analysis, as low-resource languages utilized increased compute time.